YanjieZe/visionLocalization/README.md

 ## 3 Use mindVision camera,just for a look
 > python grabFrame.py --collection 0

-## 4 use mindVison camera for detection(haven't been finished)
+## 4 use mindVison camera for detection
+this python file is in another folder.So you should first:
+> cd cornerfinding
+then:
-> python detect.py --weights best.pt  --source 0 --view-img
+> python cornerfinding.py

 # Process Log
 **2020.11.13** start to write some bullshit